jorexetw/react-tutorial/README.md

 ## Working with this project

-Click the button below to start a new development environment:
+Click the button below to create a new development environment.
+Click it only once!
+The next time you should access it from your [gitpod.io](https://gitpod.io) account

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jorexe/react-tutorial)